kubernetes/website/content/en/docs/tasks/job/indexed-parallel-processing-static.md

 Here is an overview of the steps in this example:

-1. **Create an image that can read the pod index**.
-You might modify the worker program or add a script wrapper.
+1. **Define a Job manifest using indexed completion**.
-2. **Start an Indexed Job**.
-The downward API allows you to pass the annotation as an environment variable or file to the container.
+   The downward API allows you to pass the pod index annotation as an environment variable or file to the container.
+2. **Start an `Indexed` Job based on that manifest**.

 ## {{% heading "prerequisites" %}}

-Be familiar with the basic,
-non-parallel, use of [Job](/docs/concepts/workloads/controllers/job/).
+You should already be familiar with the basic, non-parallel, use of [Job](/docs/concepts/workloads/controllers/job/).

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}